robmisasi/eslint-plugin-headers/README.md

 **preservePragmas**: boolean, preserves pragma expressions in leading comments when updating header.
 Defaults to `true`.
 No effect when `style: "line"`.

+**blockPrefix**: string, prepended to the start of the comment block.

+**blockSuffix**: string, appended at the end of the comment block.

+**linePrefix**: string, prepended to the start of each line of content in the header.

 ## Rules

 <!-- begin auto-generated rules list -->